MontanaFlossCo/Flint-Documentation/1.0/guides/activities.md

 }
 ```

 Now when run, any document that is opened will automatically be registered for search indexing.
 Go to the home screen, pull down for search and type “Flint Demo” and you will find the document.
 Tap it and the app will open at that document.
-This is a slightly odd arrangement — you’d normally submit these items for indexing separately when loading your data store, and reference that from the `NSUserActivity` — but it demonstrates the possibilities.
+This is a slightly odd arrangement — you’d normally submit these items to Core Spotlight for indexing separately when loading your data store, and reference that from the `NSUserActivity` — but it demonstrates the possibilities, and Apple has support for this.

-This is all just scratching the surface of what is possible.
-For more details see the documentation for [Features and Actions](guides/features_and_actions.md), [Timeline](guides/timeline.md), [Focus](guides/focus.md), [Activities](guides/activites.md), [Routes](guides/routes.md) and [Action Stacks](guides/action_stacks.md).

-For a more detailed working example you can check out and build the [FlintDemo-iOS](https://github.com/MontanaFlossCo/FlintDemo-iOS) project which demonstrates many of the capabilities of Flint.

-## Things Flint cannot do for you

-You need to update Info.plist `NSUserActivityTypes`.
-Flint generates automatic activity types using the pattern XXXXXXXXXXXX, but you can also explicitly set the ID yourself.
-Either way all the types have to be listed in your app’s `Info.plist`

 ## Troubleshooting and testing

+Docs coming soon

 * Activities that also register the item for Spotlight search *must* have a title.
 Flint will alert you to this if you forget.
-* If Handoff or other activity
+* If Handoff or other activity doesn't happen - what to check